AndersDeath/diary2/000-current.md

 # 03 December - Sunday - Berlin - 439 day of immigration

 The museum of communication was nice.
 We spent an hour there and it was cool.
-Also we found a cool vietnamese restaurant
+Also we found a cool vietnamese restaurant.
+It was tasty and nice.